 Year 2

-Grade 7/7 in Double Science or grade 7 in GCSE Biology.
+Grade 7/7 in Double Science or Grade 7 in GCSE Biology.
 Grade 7 in GCSE English Language and Mathematics.

-Head of department: Philip Price
+Head of Department: Philip Price

 Exam board: Edexcel